cewing/codefellows_f2_python/source/session08.rst

     other objects.

-    Because of this fact, you can write functions that take functions as arguments and/or return functions as values:
+    Because of this fact, you can write functions that take functions as arguments and/or return functions as values (we played with this a bit with the function generator assignment):

     .. code-block:: python